Film Guide to the South of Scotland

 Women Talking Dirty

 When single mother Cora and cartoonist Ellen meet, they strike an unlikely friendship.
-Taking in various locations throughout Edinburgh, Midlothian and the Borders, Women Talking Dirty features Glencorse Reservoir in the Pentland Hills, the sandy beaches of Coldingham Bay, as well as St Abbs
+Taking in various locations including the Scottish Borders, Women Talking Dirty features Glencorse Reservoir in the Pentland Hills, the sandy beaches of Coldingham Bay, as well as St Abbs

 Avengers: Endgame